MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/widgets.md

 <!-- ====================================================================== -->
 ## Enable widgets in Microsoft Edge

-Widgets are experimentally supported for local testing starting with Microsoft Edge 108.
+Widgets are experimentally supported starting with Microsoft Edge 108.

-To enable widget support in Microsoft Edge:
+To enable widget support in Microsoft Edge for your website:

+1. Register for a trial as described in [how to enroll your site in an origin trial](origin-trials.md#enroll-your-site-in-an-origin-trial).

 1. In Microsoft Edge, go to `edge://flags`.